Champions League: Rangers draw Servette FC or KRC Genk in third-round qualifier

 "No one would like to come to Ibrox, I don't think, but we know it's going to be tough to qualify again."

-Hibernian will discover who they could face in the third qualifying round of the Europa Conference League on Monday but will need to get past Inter Club d'Escaldes first.

-Hearts - who will be managed by Frankie McAvoy - will also be in the draw on Monday afternoon as they await their opponents in the Europa Conference League qualifiers.
+Hearts - who will be managed by Frankie McAvoy - will play either Northern Irish side Crusaders or Norwegian club Rosenborg in Europa Conference League third-round qualifying.

+The first tie is scheduled to be played away on August 10th

+If Hibernian beat Inter Club d'Escaldes, they will face Swedish side Djurgardens IF or FC Luzern of Switzerland in the third qualifying round.

 Sky Sports - Next season up to 48 cinch Premiership games will be available across Sky Sports' flagship channels, including Sky Sports Football and Sky Sports Main Event, plus at least five SWPL matches.
 From 2024/25, up to 60 cinch Premiership will be live on Sky Sports, in addition to the SWPL.